PXZUpLUK/Reforestation/README.md

-## What lies at the bottom of the ocean and twitches?
-A nervous wreck.
+## What do you call a sheep with no legs?
+A cloud.